In order to decide, you’ll need to understand the differences between the two!

-Onion seeds are onions that have not started to grow.
+Onion seeds are just that- seeds!
 Onion seeds are considerably less expensive than sets and you will find a much larger variety.
-However, they need to be started very early indoors so if you’re late getting started or you prefer direct-planting outdoors, you’ll need to look into onion sets instead.
+However, they need to be started very early indoors (January-February) so if you’re late getting started or you prefer direct-sowing outdoors, you’ll need to look into onion sets instead.

-Onion sets are onion seeds that have already grown for one year.
-They’ve been dug up and stored over the winter so they are ready to be planted directly into the ground.
-Since they are already a year old, sets will yield full-sized bulbs at the end of the season without being started indoors.
+Onion sets are little onions!
+They’ve been grown for one year, dug up, and stored over the winter.
+In the spring, they are ready to be planted directly into the ground.
+Since they are already a year old, sets will yield full-sized bulbs at the end of the season without being started indoors early.

 As with anything in the garden, factors like soil quality, weather, and each unique gardener can have a huge impact on your results.
 We recommend having fun with trying new things in the garden and you can never have too many onions!
-They are so versatile you can be sure to always use them in the kitchen.
+They are so versatile, you can always use them in the kitchen.

 Looking for more bulbs?